-Madhya Pradesh: 12 die as bus falls into Narmada river
+Madhya Pradesh: 13 die as bus falls into Narmada river

-Fifteen others have been rescued from the Maharashtra Roadways bus that was headed from Indore to Pune.
+The bus was more than 10 years old and its fitness certificate was about to expire in about 10 days, an RTO official said.

-Twelve people died as a bus fell off a bridge into Narmada river on Monday in Madhya Pradesh’s Dhar district, said state Home Minister Narottam Mishra.
+Thirteen people died as a bus fell off a bridge into Narmada river on Monday in Madhya Pradesh’s Dhar district, PTI reported.

-Fifteen occupants of the vehicle have been rescued, he told reporters.
+Fifteen passengers have been rescued, state Home Minister Narottam Mishra told reporters.

+The Maharashtra State Road Transport Corporation bus was headed to Amalner in Jalgaon district from Indore.
+It was carrying 30 to 32 passengers.

-The Maharashtra Roadways bus, which was headed to Pune from Indore, broke through a railing off the Sanjay Setu bridge in Khalghat town and fell into the river, reported NDTV.
+It broke through a railing off the Sanjay Setu bridge in Khalghat town and fell into the river, reported NDTV.

 Officials said that the bus has been taken out of the river amid heavy rainfall, according to NDTV.
-About 55 to 60 passengers could be on board, said Mishra.
-The minister added that a technical failure such as steering or brake failure could have resulted in the accident.
+Mishra said that a technical failure such as steering or brake failure could have resulted in the accident.

 Before the bus was retrieved, Dhamnod police station in-charge Rajkumar Yadav had told The Times of India: “The bus is completely submerged in the depths of Narmada river.
 There is little chance of any survivors.”